NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Providers.rst

      Available options:

      * Ping interval: seconds between each ping to Check IP
-     * # lost pings: number of lost pings after a provider is set to down state
+     * # lost pings: number of consecutive lost pings after a provider is set to down state
      * % lost pings: percentage of lost pings after a provider is set to down state

 Send mail notification on provider status change